vnctaing/redux/docs/advanced/UsageWithReactRouter.md

 ## Configuring the fallback url

 Before implementing react-router, we need to configure our back-end.
 Indeed, our back-end is not currently aware of the declared routes in react-router.
-If you are trying directly an URL declared in react-router without configuration, you will get an 404, since you will be first requesting a url that the back-end is not aware of.
+If you refresh your page or try to access directly an URL declared in react-router without having configured your back-end, you will get an 404.
+You will be first requesting a url that the back-end is not aware of, instead of asking to react-router.
 You need to configure a fallback URL, to serve index.html on an unknown URL so that in the front-end, react-router can handle the request.

 ### Configuring express.js
 If you are serving your index.html from express.js :